MohamedHamouda23/small-projects/To_do_list/README.md

 - 📋 View all tasks in a numbered list
 - ✅ Mark tasks as completed
 - ❌ Delete tasks by number
-- 💾 Saves all tasks in a `todo.txt` file
+- 💾 Saves all tasks in a csv file
 - 🔁 Persistent storage across sessions
 - 🧱 Written using basic file handling and object-oriented principles